ACT3 Psychology workshops

 2. Practical skills for managing anxiety

-Most people are experiencing increased and understandable anxiety as a result of the pandemic and the changes we have all had to make to minimise spread of Covid-19.
+Most people are experiencing increased and understandable anxiety as a result of the pandemic and the constant change around us.
 Organisational Psychologists Jaimie Persson and Ross McIntosh explore 5 evidence-based reasons why the human mind gets anxious in times of uncertainty.
 We’ll share and practice some evidence-based techniques for changing our relationship with our anxiety.
 The skills you learn can be applied to cope with anxiety in different contexts, including in social and work situations.